open/close all folders

 - The fishman ghoulie does this to the rat and cat ghoulie a couple of times in Ghoulies III: Ghoulies Go to College!, as a homage to the Three Stooges with the fishman playing the part of Moe.

-- In Teenage Mutant Ninja Turtles (1990), after the Turtles escape April's burning junk shop, Tatsu gets very pissed and starts trashing the Foot's hideout, taking out his rage on any Foot ninja who gets near him or tries to calm him down, making him beat them up as they confront him.
-At one point he grabs two of them and bangs their heads together.
+- In Teenage Mutant Ninja Turtles (1990), after the Turtles escape April's burning junk shop, Tatsu gets very pissed and starts trashing the Foot's hideout, taking out his rage on any Foot ninja who gets near him or tries to calm him down.
+At one point he grabs two of them and slams their heads together.